B-a-n-a-n/TLE/README.md

 This script will create file 'data.txt' with times when sattelite is appearing on the sky and plots in created dirrectories for each day with each data.

+please install pyorbital, numpy, matplotlib; you can do so wia: pip3 install pyorbital pip3 install numpy pip3 install matplotlib

 -----------------------------------------
 Copy and run this somevere if you want to download tle data: